History of The University of Texas Rio Grande Valley

 The University of Texas Rio Grande Valley (UTRGV) was created by the Texas Legislature in 2013 in a historic move that brings together The University of Texas at Brownsville/Texas Southmost College (UTB/TSC) and The University of Texas-Pan American (UTPA) and, for the first time, makes it possible for residents of the Rio Grande Valley to benefit from the Permanent University Fund—a public endowment contributing support to the University of Texas System and the Texas A&M University System.

-Our new university will also be home to a School of Medicine and will transform Texas and the nation by becoming a leader in student success, teaching, research, and health care.
-UTRGV will enroll its first class in the fall of 2015, and the School of Medicine will open in 2016.
+The new university is home to a new School of Medicine and will transform Texas and the nation by becoming a leader in student success, teaching, research, and health care.
+UTRGV enrolled its first class in the fall of 2015, and the School of Medicine enrolled its first cohort in the summer of 2016.

 The shared history of UTPA and UTB/TSC goes back to 1927, when Edinburg College was founded.
 In 1973, Pan American opened a second campus in Brownsville, which later became an independent institution of The University of Texas System in 1991.
 Over the years, the missions and the identities of these great institutions have continually evolved to serve the communities of the Rio Grande Valley.